 Liverpool to receive new bid from Singapore billionaire

-The bidding contest for Liverpool FC may not be over, the BBC can reveal.
+The bidding contest for Liverpool FC may not be over.

-Mr Lim learned he was not the victor only a few hours before the club's chairman, Martin Broughton, announced on 6 October that Liverpool would be sold to John Henry's New England Sport Ventures for £300m.
+Mr Lim learned he wasn't the victor only a few hours before Mr Broughton announced on 6 October that the club would be sold to John Henry's New England Sport Ventures for £300m.

-Mr Lim, who is being advised by the British firm of lawyers Macfarlanes and by the Wong Partnership of Singapore, still does not know why Mr Broughton went with New England Sports Ventures, owners of the Boston Red Sox.
+Mr Lim, who is being advised by the British firm of lawyers Macfarlanes and by the Wong Partnership of Singapore, still doesn't know why Mr Broughton went with New England Sports Ventures, owners of the Boston Red Sox.

 He believes that in purely monetary terms, his offer was at least as attractive as Mr Henry's.